haskell/cabal/HACKING.md

 Cabal's policy is to support being built by versions of GHC that are up to 3 years old.

+The Cabal library must be buildable out-of-the-box, i.e., the dependency versions required by Cabal must have shipped with GHC for at least 3 years.
+Cabal may use newer libraries if they are available, as long as there is a suitable fallback when only older versions exist.

-The development branch of the Cabal library must not depend on any library, or any version of any library, outside those that ship with GHC HEAD.
-All dependencies must be buildable with versions of GHC up to 3 years old (see above), but they need not ship with older versions of GHC.
+cabal-install must be buildable by versions of GHC that are up to 3 years old.
+It need not be buildable out-of-the-box, so cabal-install may depend on newer versions of libraries if they can still be compiled by 3-year-old versions of GHC.